dwesterwick/SPTQuestingBots/README.md

 **PMC Spawning System:**
 * If one of the members of a PMC group is a straggler, the whole group will wait around for him
-* Not all PMC's spawn into Streets because too many Scavs spawn into the map first
+* If the advanced spawning system is not used, not all PMC's or player Scavs spawn into Streets because too many Scavs spawn into the map first
 * Scavs can spawn close to PMC's (SPT limitation)
 * If there is a lot of PMC action at the beginning of the raid, the rest of the raid will feel dead.
 However, this isn't so different from live Tarkov.
-* In maps with a high number of max players, Scavs don't always spawn when the game generates them if your **max_alive_initial_pmcs** setting is high
+* In maps with a high number of max players, Scavs don't always spawn when the game generates them if your **max_alive_initial_pmcs** setting is high and this mod's advanced spawning system is disabled
 * In maps with a high number of max players, performance can be pretty bad if your **max_alive_initial_pmcs** or **max_total_bots** settings are high
 * Noticeable stuttering for (possibly) several seconds when the initial PMC wave spawns if your **max_alive_initial_pmcs** setting is high
+* Performance may be worse if the advanced spawning system is enabled because EFT will be allowed to spawn more Scavs than with previous versions of this mod.

 **---------- Roadmap (Expect Similar Accuracy to EFT's) ----------**

-* **0.4.0** (ETA: Early January)
+* **0.5.0** (ETA: Late March)
-    * New standard quests for Streets expansion areas
-    * Prevent bots from sprinting in more areas
-    * Another quest-selection algorithm overhaul to replace the "priority" system with a "desirability" score for each quest
+    * Update to SPT-AKI 3.8.0
-* **0.5.0** (ETA: Mid January)
+* **0.5.1** (ETA: Early April)
+    * Add new quest type: hidden-stash running
+    * Add new quest type: blood-thirsty cheater (likely disabled by default)
     * Move initial quest-data generation to the server to protect for mods that add lots of quests (like QuestManiac)
-    * Invoke SAIN's logic for having bots extract from the map (advanced system based on the properties of quests that have been completed)
-* **0.5.1** (ETA: Late January)
+* **0.5.2** (ETA: Late April)
-    * Add new quest type: hidden-stash running
     * Add optional quest prerequisite to have at least one item in a list (i.e. a sniper rifle for sniping areas or an encoded DSP for Lighthouse)
     * Add configuration options to overwrite default settings for EFT-based quests and their objectives
-* **Backlog (No ETA)**
-    * Control spawning of player Scavs.
-Requires SPT changes.
-    * Allow player Scavs to quest (without allowing all Scavs to quest).
-    * Improve bot-spawn scheduling with initial PMC spawns to prevent them from getting "stuck in the queue" and not spawning until most of the Scavs die
 * **Not Planned**
     * Add waypoints to have PMC's path around dangerous spots in the map or in very open areas
     * Improve PMC senses to dissuade them from going to areas where many bots have died.
 Might require interaction with SAIN; TBD.